 Among the described types of legal entities, the highest annual costs relate to a limited joint-stock partnership.

-Mandatory costs in a limited joint-stock partnership include accounting, the rental of a registered office, and legal costs (ie, the minutes of meetings must be drawn up in the form of a notarial deed).
-These costs depend on the service providers with which the company concludes agreements and on the level of the activity of the company (frequency of amendments to the articles of association, or changes in the governing bodies).
+Mandatory costs in a limited joint-stock partnership include accounting, the rental of a registered office and legal costs (ie, the minutes of meetings must be drawn up in the form of a notarial deed).
+These costs depend on the service providers with which the company concludes agreements and on the level of activity of the company (frequency of amendments to the articles of association, or changes in the governing bodies).

 In addition, as of 2020, all limited joint-stock partnerships are required to have a register of shareholders maintained by a brokerage house.
 The service fee for the maintenance of the register of shareholders will cost approximately EUR1,000–1,200 annually.